RobertDurfee/PortableExecutable/README.md

 ```C++
 string ToString(int command = (0x00 << 24) | (0xFF << 16) | DOS_HEADER | FILE_HEADER | OPTIONAL_HEADER | SECTION_HEADER | SECTION_DATA);
 ```
 This method outputs a formatted string of the requested headers and/or section data.
 The `dosHeader`, `fileHeader`, and `optionalHeader` can be accessed by logical `OR`ing their respective constants to `command`.
 If `sectionHeaders` or `sectionData` is wanted, logical `OR` their respecitve constants and specify the first section in the bits 24 - 31 and the last section in the bits 16 - 23 of `command`.
 If only one section is needed, set both bit ranges to the same section.
 Also, if the last section desired is the last section available, the 16 - 23 bits of command to `0xFF`.
+By default, all headers and section data are included in the output.

 ### Accessing Headers
 ```C++